ymbyun/molgw-1.F-openmp-openacc-single-gpu/README.md

 ## Introduction

 Hi there!

-This is MOLGW 1.F with OpenMP and OpenACC (Single GPU).
+I implemented OpenMP (CPU) and OpenACC (GPU) into Fabien Bruneval's MOLGW 1.F.
+I already merged my OpenMP implemenation into MOLGW 2, and I'll merge my OpenACC implementation into MOLGW 3 soon.
 Currently, I'm working on a few things:

 - A manual for how to compile OpenMP and OpenACC versions
-- An implementation paper for OpenMP and OpenACC parallelization
+- A paper for OpenMP and OpenACC implementations
 - Multi-GPU support

 Please let me know if you have any questions. :)